omerrz1/biaty_ios/README.md

 - war in sudan made everyone leave their houses and over 7 million people are now homless or displaced
 - app will be relaesed as soon asthe war is over
 - backend is live and you can call the following apis :
+    - "https://www.baity.uk/house/" to get list of houses fromthe database

-    - "https://www.baity.uk/owners/create/" to create an account
+    - "https://www.baity.uk/owners/create/" ("GET") not allowed to create an account
         - required data {username:your name , phone:your phone, email: your email, password:password}
-    - "https://www.baity.uk/house/" to get list of houses fromthe database

     10+ more api endpoints to manage security authentication and CRUD operations for users and the houses